Ares-Developers/Ares-docs/new/passengers.rst

 ~~~~~~~~~~~~~~~~~~~

 Additionally to the checks for :tag:`Size` and :tag:`SizeLimit`, it is possible
 to allow passengers to enter depending on their type.
-This feature is only
-supported on :type:`VehicleTypes` and :type:`AircraftTypes`.

 :tagdef:`[TechnoType]Passengers.Allowed=list of TechnoTypes`
   The list of allowed passenger types.
 If this contains at least one type, all